+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 ODAIBA AREA

-Odaiba, also called Daiba is a large, artificial island in Tokyo Bay and belongs to the borough municipalities of Minato, Kōtō and Shinagawa.
+Odaiba, also called Daiba is a large, artificial island in Tokyo Bay and belongs to the borough municipalities of Minato, Kōtō, and Shinagawa.
 The colorful and state-of-the-art island is a large shopping & entertainment district as well as home to many major events and fairs.

 Sensoji temel